ML-KULeuven/JSDD/README.md

 # Dependencies and System Requirements
 sdd 2.0 library: Download from http://reasoning.cs.ucla.edu/sdd/

-The sdd library works on linux and OS X. The java wrapper is only tested on linux, but should also work on OS X.
+The sdd library and its java wrapper work on linux and OS X.

 # Quickstart
+1. Make sure that the variables OS and JNI_DIR are set correctly in the makefile.
-1. From the sdd package, copy the sdd library (libsdd.so) to lib/
+2. From the sdd package, copy the sdd library (libsdd.so for linux or libsdd.dylib for osx) to lib/
-2. Make sure that the c libraries can be found by adding lib/ to the ld library path
+3. Make sure that the c libraries can be found by adding lib/ to the ld library path
     ```
     export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:lib/
     ```

 ## Run examples
-3. Run an example of your choice (1-7) by executing:
+4. Run an example of your choice (1-7) by executing:
     ```
     make example1
     ...